pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 From a user perspective, interaction with a parallel job occurs the same way as they would work with Horace analysing their data, implicitly launching parallel jobs for time-consuming operations, if parallel execution is configured for appropriate algorithms.
 Horace is currently written in Matlab.
 Matlab is a commercial software, but for the cases the licensing requests (*) are not satisfied, we provide compiled version of this code, requesting only one Matlab license for the headnode and [Matlab Redistributable](https://uk.mathworks.com/products/compiler/matlab-runtime.html) installed on the cluster.
 The python wrapper around Horace code eliminating the need for any Matlab licensing is under development.

-The chunking of jobs into parallel "pieces"is done in the MATLAB layer using physical prblem understanding.
-The File-based framework has been written with the assumption that *chunks may be processed independently*, but limited number of interprocess communications is occurring.
-This restricts the use of file-based framework to the correspondent part of Horace algorithms and for initial job submission.
-Matlab MPI and standard MPI frameworks do not have such restrictions but can not be used for job submission to the cluster.

-Generic Horace job management interaction is presented on the **Fig 2**:
+Generic Horace parallel job management and software components interaction is presented on the **Fig 2**:

 ![Fig 2: MPI Framework](../diagrams/mpi-framework.png)

 **Fig 2:**  Horace parallel job framework

+An algorithm with parallel capabilities defines appropriate **JobExecutor** class, which together with correspondent parallel configuration, defined by  **parallel\_config** class are provided to **JobDispatcher**.
+The **JobDispatcher** performs **ClusterWrapper** initialization according to the **parallel_config** and the chunking of jobs into parallel "pieces", using physical problem description, provided by **JobExecutor**. **ClusterWrapper** starts the parallel cluster and takes from the **JobDispatcher** the chunks of the job, formatted into the job initialization messages. **ClusterWrapper** sends these chunks to the parallel *workers*, which run independent Matlab Instances, executing the particular **JobExecutor** job chunks and communicating between each others using appropriate **MessagesFramework**

+The components of a Horace parallel job, presented on **Fig 1** and **Fig 2** and mentioned here are described below.

-(*: one MATLAB license for each execution node or Matlab distributed server license with correspondent number of nodes licenses is required)
+(*: one Matlab license for each execution node or Matlab distributed server license with correspondent number of nodes licenses is required)

-The components or a Horace parallel job, presented on **Fig 1** and **Fig 2** are described below.

 ## Interfaces